Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 npm start
 ```

-Installing the plugin enables new UI on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page, and disables the old "legacy" Swagger 2.0 implementation that is currently built into API Builder runtime.
+Installing the plugin enables new UI on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page, and disables the old "legacy" Swagger 2.0 implementation that is currently built into {{% variables/apibuilder_prod_name %}}.
 We are trying to maintain a similar experience.
 To get started, you can import your OpenAPI specification using a new button, **+OpenAPI** on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page.

+## API Prefix

+Your service is configured with an [apiPrefix](/docs/developer_guide/project/configuration/project_configuration#apiPrefix) which {{% variables/apibuilder_prod_name %}} uses to apply authentication to all paths under this prefix.
+By default this is `/api`, but can be configured.
+All paths defined in your imported OpenAPI document will be bound to this prefix.
+For example `/service/user` will be bound as `/api/service/user`.

+If all your desgined paths begin with a common prefix, i.e. `/service`, then by changing your `apiPrefix` in configuration to match this prefix, {% variables/apibuilder_prod_name %}} will not apply the prefix twice, and allow `/service/user` to be bound as-is.

 ## Roadmap